Conor-Fleming/MorseMachine_Bot/README.md

 >
 >***************************
 >
-> To be translated: "one final test"
+> To be translated: "SOS"
 >
 > Result:
 > `...---...`